tc39/proposal-intl-messageformat/README.md

 - `msgPath` identifies the message from those available in the current resources.
   If all added resources share the same `id` value, the path may be given as a string or a string array.
-- `values` are to lookup variable references used in the `Message`.
+- `values` are to lookup variable references used in the `MessageData`.
 - `onError` argument defines an error handler that will be called if message resolution or formatting fails.
   If `onError` is not defined,